Pablo-Ortiz-Lopez/ortizma.com/content/post/hello-world/index.en.md

 Through articles on this website, I'll provide insightful explanations and a touch of personal perspective to showcase the solutions I found to a plethora of engineering problems.
 Communication remains a challenge for me, but I firmly believe that with dedication and persistence, I can acquire and refine this essential skill.

-While it may not come naturally, I'm committed to pushing myself out of my comfort zone, learning from every interaction, and becoming a better communicator.
+While it may not come naturally, I'm committed to learning from every interaction, and becoming a better communicator.

-So, let's embark on this journey together.
 Stay tuned for the next post!